NIU College of Law Summer Program

 Applicants withdrawing from the program after this date will also be held accountable for any funds obligated to overseas vendors and agents on the applicant’s behalf.
 This provision is in effect even if the applicant has not submitted the $100 deposit or additional payments, and if the applicant is applying for financial aid.

-PROGRAM CANCELLATION POLICY: The Study Abroad Office reserves the right to cancel this program if the minimum required enrollment is not attained.
-If, prior to the commencement of the program, a U.S. State Department Travel Warning is issued for France, all applicants will be notified promptly of the warning and the possibility of cancellation of the program.
-If, during the course of the program, a U.S. State Department Travel Warning is issued for France, students will be promptly notified of the warning and the advisability of canceling the program.
+The Study Abroad Office reserves the right to cancel this program if the minimum required enrollment is not attained.
+If, prior to the commencement of the program, a U.S. State Department Travel Advisory is issued for France, all applicants will be notified promptly of the warning and the possibility of cancellation of the program.
+If, during the course of the program, a U.S. State Department Travel Advisory is issued for France, students will be promptly notified of the warning and the advisability of canceling the program.

 Back to top